-The terms team and group are often used interchangeably, but there are some differences between these two concepts.
+The terms team and group are often used interchangeably, but there are some differences between groups and teams.

 We define teams as consisting of three to 25 people who: